Liz Truss defends tax-cutting goals as she bids farewell

 But she struck a defiant tone in her speech in Downing Street, adding: "I'm more convinced than ever that we need to be bold and confront the challenges we face.

-"We simply cannot afford to be a low-growth country where the government takes up an increasing share of our national wealth," she added.
+"We simply cannot afford to be a low-growth country where the government takes up an increasing share of our national wealth."

-Quoting the Roman philosopher Seneca, she added: "it's not because things are difficult that we do not dare, it's because we do not dare that they are difficult."
+Quoting the Roman philosopher Seneca, she added: "It's not because things are difficult that we do not dare, it's because we do not dare that they are difficult."

 She also pointed to her reversal of April's National Insurance rise and her plan to limit energy rises as examples of successes during her short time in office.